“Marijuana, Whiskey and an Episode of Westworld” - An Epiphany on God and Consciousness

 It was my night off, and I celebrated it by having a cheat day off from my diet (even though I had 14 consecutive cheat days at that point).
 I poured myself a glass of fine Midnight Moon whiskey, smoked a relaxing bowl of marijuana and then feasted on General Tso chicken and cannoli’s (I said it was my cheat day).
 I was watching the new episode of Westworld when the combination of pot and the fantastic dialogue about consciousness between Dr. Ford and Bernard started me off on a long ‘stoned’ road of thought.

 For some years I have questioned religion, faith and the existence of God.
-With the answers, I found created more questions, which slowly turned me from a Christian to an Agnostic.
+The answers I found created more questions, which slowly turned me from a Christian to an Agnostic.
 Instead of going to church and listening to men in robes preach with a certainty of knowing all of the answers from a book which has been edited continuously and misinterpreted throughout history, I have decided to follow what my rational mind and heart seems to lead me.
 From this time, I have grown more fascinated with myths, history, psychology, and science.
 Maybe the most significant influence in my thoughts on God and existence would be the works of Dr. Jordan B. Peterson and Jordan Campbell on how myths are essential to communicate humanities potential.
 But, it was the philosophically dense and near perfect storytelling of Westworld which made me had a marijuana-induced epiphany which I will meanderingly try to explain.
 So, buckle up.
 It's stoner logic time.

 Myths have and will outlast religion.
 Myths are the stories that are left over when religion dies or parts of history which are forgotten.
-Religion is current, a focus on the particulars of a story and it teaches how to make a choice based around dogmatic restrictions.
+Religion is current, a focus on the particulars of a story and it teaches how to make a choice based around dogmatic principles.
 I am not trying to disparage all parts of religion because there are many, many benefits to having a community of people coming together and sharing a set of moral values.
 However, myths are timeless and wise lessons which shouldn’t be dismissed as childish fairy tales.
 When we go to war over religion, its because religion and our application of it are causing us not to appreciate the lessons passed down from our ancestors.
 Often, I find the strict certainty of religion misconstrues what these stories are trying to teach us.

 This is the reason why myths have prevailed and outlasted religions since the genesis of consciousness.
 We went from worshiping the sun, moon and the stars.
 To fire, once we learned how to harness it.
 To the animals that we hunted and were hunted by.
 Then we created elaborate stories to help convey our understanding of our choices, ourselves and existence by transcendence through suffering.